Career Profile: Securities Trader

 Why Is Security Sales a Job of Tomorrow?

 Security sales agents are needed to help businesses buy and trade stocks to bolster their financial standing.
 The public also relies on security sales agents to help them actively participate in the bustling financial market.
-Employment opportunities for security sales agents are expected to increase 25 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for security sales agents are expected to increase 25 percent, according to the Bureau of Labor Statistics.
 Security sales agents make an average salary of $68,500 annually.

 What Does a Securities Sales Agent Do?